KO1231/KO1231/README.md

 ## Hello!!
-Thanks for looking at my profile.👋
+Thanks for looking at my profile.😎
 My name is Kazuhiro Oka.
-I am a first year college student studying computer science.
+I am a university student studying computer science in Japan.

 I love programming to create things and using Java.
 I am interested in the backend.
 I often make server wrappers and plugins for Minecraft.